pjinsun37/recycling-experiment/README.md

 <p>&nbsp;</p>

-**Key Findings**
+# 🔎 Key Findings

+**✅ What Worked?**
-- Shaped openings significantly reduced contamination rates for paper (-2.52pp) and cans (-15pp) but had no effect on plastic recycling.
+- Shaped openings significantly reduced contamination rates for paper (↓ 2.5 pp) and can (↓ 15 pp).

+**❌ What Didn’t Work?**
-- Informational banners had no impact on paper or can recycling and actually increased plastic contamination by 9.1pp, likely due to confusing signage.
+- Informational banners had no impact on paper or can recycling, and increased plastic contamination (↑ 9.1 pp) - likely due to confusing messaging.

+<p>&nbsp;</p>

+# 📢 Recommendations

-- Recommendation: Refer to limitations to conduct re-designed experinment.
-If time / budget does not allow, consider gradually implementing shaped openings while re-evaluating messaging strategies for plastic recycling.
+- If immediate action is needed, consider gradually implementing shaped openings while re-evaluating messaging strategies for plastic recycling.

-**Key Limitations**
+- **If time/budget allows, recommend conducting a redesigned experiment addressing observed limitations (below)**

+<p>&nbsp;</p>

+**⚠️ Limitations & Recommended Improvements**

-- Unobserved External Factors: External influences such as campus events and academic schedules may have affected recycling behavior.
-These were not controlled for in the study.
+- Uncontrolled External Factors: Events, campus schedules, and other influences may have affected behavior.
+  - ✔️ Conduct surveys to track motivations & behaviors; use propensity score matching to adjust for external influences.
-- Short Study Duration: Each phase lasted only 11–12 days, which may not be enough time for long-term behavioral adjustments.
+- Short Study Duration: Each phase lasted only 11–12 days, which may not reflect long-term behavioral changes.
+  - ✔️ Increase intervention periods to evaluate long-term effects.
-- Potential Spillover Effects: The two study locations (ENGINE & UTOWN) were only 15 minutes apart, increasing the risk of behavioral contamination across groups.
+- Spillover Effects: The two study locations were only 15 minutes apart, potentially contaminating treatment groups.
+  - ✔️ Use geographically separated test sites or track cross-location movement.
-- Baseline Shift Between Phases: A one-month gap between Phase 2 (shaped openings) and Phase 3 (informational banners) may have introduced bias, making it harder to assess the true effect of banners.
+- Baseline Shift Between Phases: A one-month gap between Phases 2 and 3 may have introduced bias.
+  - ✔️ Instead of relying on the original baseline, reset baselines before each intervention.
-- Cumulative Treatment Effects: Since Phase 2 preceded Phase 3, it is unclear whether Phase 3 results were due to banners alone or carryover effects from shaped openings.
+- Cumulative Treatment Effects: Since Phase 2 preceded Phase 3, it's unclear whether Phase 3 results were due to banners alone or a carryover effect from shaped openings.

-**Points of Imporvement**
-- Control for External Factors: Conduct surveys to track motivations and behaviors, and use statistical controls (e.g., propensity score matching) to account for external influences.
-- Increase Study Duration: Extending intervention periods would help assess long-term effects and behavioral sustainability.
-- Reduce Spillover Effects: Future experiments should be conducted in geographically separated locations or include tracking mechanisms for cross-location movement.
-- Establish New Baselines for Each Phase: Instead of using the original baseline, setting a new baseline before each phase would better account for behavioral shifts.
-- Randomize Treatment Order: Future experiments should randomize intervention sequences to separate individual effects and reduce cumulative treatment bias.
+  - ✔️ Randomize Treatment Order: Future studies should randomize intervention sequences to isolate individual effects and prevent cumulative bias.